MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Changing the assignment of a user

-Use the Organizational Structure Assignment window to change a user’s position in the organizational structure.
+Use the Organizational Structure Assignment window to change a user's position in the organizational structure.
 You can assign a user to only one position in the organizational structure.

-Only the system administrator and users granted full access to all accounts can change a user’s position in the organizational structure.
+Only the system administrator and users granted full access to all accounts can change a user's position in the organizational structure.
 (Full access to accounts is granted to users and user classes in the Organizational Structure Assignment window.)